Asynchronous Federated Reinforcement Learning with Policy Gradient Updates: Algorithm Design and Convergence Analysis: Introduction

-Despite all the aforementioned works in FedRL, they still face challenges in terms of time complexity, primarily due to their focus on synchronous model aggregation.
-In large-scale heterogeneous settings \cite{xie2019asynchronous, chen2020vafl}, performing synchronous global updates has limitations, as the overall time consumption heavily depends on the slow agents, \textit{i.e.}, stragglers \cite{mishchenko2022asynchronous}.
-In this paper, we aim to tackle this issue by strategically leveraging asynchronous federated learning (A-FL) in policy-based FedRL for the first time.
-A-FL \cite{xie2019asynchronous} shows superiority compared to synchronous FL, and recent works \cite{mishchenko2022asynchronous, NEURIPS2022_6db3ea52} further improve convergence performances with theoretical guarantees.
-However, compared to prior A-FL approaches focusing on supervised learning, integrating A-FL with policy-based FedRL introduces new challenges due to the presence of \textit{lagged policies} in asynchronous settings.
+\textbf{Challenges:} However, compared to prior A-FL approaches focusing on supervised learning, integrating A-FL with policy-based FedRL introduces new challenges due to the presence of \textit{lagged policies} in asynchronous settings.
 Unlike supervised FL where the datasets of the clients are fixed, in RL, agents collect new samples in each iteration based on the current policy.
 This dynamic nature of the data collection process makes both the problem itself and the theoretical analysis challenging.
-To the best of our knowledge, this problem setting and its challenges have been largely overlooked in existing research, despite the significance of employing FL in RL.
+Guaranteeing the global convergence of the algorithm is especially non-trivial under the asynchronous FedRL setting with lagged policies.
+This problem setting and its challenges have been largely overlooked in existing research, despite the significance of employing FL in RL.
 The key question that this paper aims to address is:

-{\em \textbf{Despite the inherent challenge of dealing with lagged policies among different agents, can we improve the efficiency of FedPG through asynchronous methods while ensuring theoretical convergence?}}
+{\em Despite the inherent challenge of dealing with lagged policies among different agents, can we improve the efficiency of FedPG through asynchronous methods while ensuring theoretical convergence?}